aws-samples/amazon-lex-bot-recommendation-integration/README.md

 ```

 1. **source**: This refers to the Amazon S3 bucket containing the original Contact Lens transcripts.
-2. **access_key**: Access key of the IAM credentials to be used by this script.
+2. **access_key**: Access key of the AWS IAM credentials to be used by this script.
 The credentials require access to Amazon S3 (read/write) and Amazon CloudWatch (read).
-3. **secret_key**: Secret key of the IAM credentials to be used by this script.
+3. **secret_key**: Secret key of the AWS IAM credentials to be used by this script.
 The credentials require access to Amazon S3 (read/write) and Amazon CloudWatch (read).
 4. **region**: The region in which the Amazon S3 Bucket and Amazon CloudWatch Log Group are present.
 5. **cloudwatch_log_group_name**: The Amazon CloudWatch Log Group containing the Amazon Lex Conversation Logs.